 Watch the Sunset From Hula Hula Bar

 Once you return to the square, you’ll be ready for a drink.
-The best place to head over to watch the sunset is the Hula Hula bar.
-The sunset view is spectacular, and the crowd is lively, perfect for a good day buzz.
-D
+The best place to head over to watch the sunset is the Hula Hula Bar.
+The sunset view is spectacular, and the crowd is lively, perfect for a good day’s buzz.

-uring the peak season, Hula Hula is the most popular spot to visit; however, if you’re looking for a quieter atmosphere and equally spectacular view, keep walking to Falko Beach Bar.
+During the peak season, Hula Hula is the most popular spot to visit.
+However, if you’re looking for a quieter atmosphere and an equally spectacular view, keep walking to Falko Beach Bar.
 Both of these places are a great way to get your evening in this wonderful place off to a great start.

 Try The Cocktails at Kiva Bar

 After a full day in the sun, head over to your accommodation to change and rest up a little.
 You’ll probably need a nap before heading out again.
-There are many bars in Hvar town and plenty of things to do in Hvar at night.
+There are many bars in Hvar Town and plenty of things to do in Hvar at night.
 Walk around and bar hop or join a pub crawl.
 One of the most popular places for locals and tourists is the Kiva Bar.
-Try their 1L cocktail deals and warm-up for all night of partying.
+Try their 1L cocktail deals and warm up for a night of partying.

 Party All Night at Carpe Diem Hvar Beach Bar

 By far, the most famous place in Hvar is the Carpe Diem Beach Bar.
 The club opens around 1 or 2 AM, and the party goes on to the morning hours.
 You need to go there by boat but don’t worry; the ride is included in the admission price.
-You’ll find the Carpe Diem boat in Hvar Town downtown, and one goes every 10-15 minutes.
+You’ll find the Carpe Diem boat in Hvar Town downtown, and there is one every 10-15 minutes.
 Once you reach the club, it’s like Hogwarts.
-With the light show and music all night long, it’s a perfect way to finish your 24 hours in Hvar, Croatia.
+With the light show and music all night long, it’s a perfect way to finish your day in Hvar.

 Where to Stay in Hvar, Croatia

-Hvar is an island of accommodation.
-Literally, everything is made of hostels, apartments for rent and hostels here are literally all around you.
-While that’s fantastic, it’s a little hard to choose the best.
+Hotels, apartments for rent and hostels here are literally all around you.
+While that’s fantastic, it can be a little hard to choose the best.
 Here are a few we tried and loved:

 Heritage Hotel Park Hvar